 All the fun starts at Lake Superior State University’s Norris Center located at the intersection of Easterday Avenue and Merdian Street.
 Please make sure to have your Passport or Enhanced ID for all walkers 16 and older.
 Under the age of 16 only need a birth certificate.
 Bike riders do not need either as they do not travel into Canada.

-There is no registration or cost for the walk, but there is a $4 fee for each individual that rides the buses from the finish at the Marconi Club in Sault Ontario back the Norris Center in Sault Michigan.
-The buses will stop running at 12 pm Saturday afternoon.
+There is no registration or cost for the walk, but there is a $5 fee for each individual that rides the buses from the finish at the Marconi Club in Sault Ontario back the Norris Center in Sault Michigan.
+The buses will stop running at Noon on Saturday afternoon.

 Don’t let this unique once a year event pass you by!
 The view alone makes the walk worth the trip.
 Make plans to visit Sault Ste.
-Marie for the International Bridge Walk June 23rd.
-After you walk the bridge please remember to post your photos with the hashtag #ILovetheSoo.
+Marie for the International Bridge Walk June 29th, 2019.
+After you enjoy your walk across the bridge, remember to post your photos with the hashtag #ILovetheSoo.